 Although Upper East Health promotes psychotherapeutic and holistic treatments, we also subscribe to the best that modern medicine has to offer.
 When indicated, Board-certified Addiction Psychiatrists, like Dr Ken Rosenberg, prescribe non-addictive medicines to control cravings, prevent relapse, treat sleep disorders, manage anxiety and improve mood.
 Aside from the usual and standard pharmacotherapies, Dr. Rosenberg has written about psychopharmacology with an emphasis on the novel uses of medications.
 Upper East Health staff also provide drug and alcohol testing.

-Upper East Health Doctors and Therapists are licensed and recognized experts in the psycholotherapeutic treatment of addiction, anxiety and depression.
-Upper East Health psychological treatment consists of evidence-based approaches such as motivational interviewing, cognitive behavioral approaches to identify triggers, dialectical behavioral techniques to manage cravings, relapse prevention strategies, insight-oriented therapy to identify deeper causes, family assessement to resolve conflicts, treatment of co-morbid mental illness and addictions, referral to appropriate 12-step based recovery groups, and addressing associated and underlying problems.
+Upper East Health Doctors and Therapists are licensed and recognized experts in the psychotherapeutic treatment of addiction, anxiety and depression.
+Upper East Health psychological treatment consists of evidence-based approaches such as motivational interviewing, cognitive behavioral approaches to identify triggers, dialectical behavioral techniques to manage cravings, relapse prevention strategies, insight-oriented therapy to identify deeper causes, family assessment to resolve conflicts, treatment of co-morbid mental illness and addictions, referral to appropriate 12-step based recovery groups, and addressing associated and underlying problems.

 Individual Sessions for Family and Significant Others